sinharaksh1t/jquery-todo-list/README.md

 * Click on the items to mark them as done.
 * Click on the delete (trash-can) icon to delete the to-do permanently.
 * Click on the pencil (edit) icon to edit the already existing to-do.
-* Use the plus sign to toggle to-do text area.
+* Use the plus sign to toggle to-do text input area.